skillrepos/ai-3in1/labs.md

 <br><br>

 5. When finished merging, save the file by closing the tab.
-Now start the new classification server:
+Now start the new server:

 ```
 python mcp_server_classification.py